A statue of Bl. Kateri Tekakwitha stands at Our Lady of Martyrs Shrine in Auriesville, N.Y. (Sun photo | Katherine Long)

 Jim Howe, a parishioner at St. Ann’s Church in Manlius, knew something of Bl.
 Kateri Tekakwitha when growing up, but said his first real experience with her came when his infant daughter was diagnosed with cancer.

 Carolyn Kocher’s mother, Josephine Shenandoah, was a member of that community, and a founding member of the Kateri Committee.
-Shenandoah, a Mohawk who grew up on the Akwesasne reservation, passed away in 1996.
+Shenandoah, who was Mohawk, grew up on the Akwesasne reservation; she passed away in 1996.
 Kocher said committee members came to her mother’s bedside to pray and sing in Mohawk during her final days.

 “The language meant so much to my mother.
 She didn’t know if she would ever hear those words again, and I know it brought her so much joy at the end,” she said.